XIII International Conference. EXISTENTIAL DIMENSION IN COUNSELLING AND PSYCHOTHERAPY

 Ran Lahav is a philosophical counselor and director of the Deep Philosophy School for philosophical counseling and practice.
 He received his PhD in philosophy and Master’s in psychology from the University of Michigan, then taught at several universities, and now teaches at Vermont State University.
 He has been active for three decades in the international movement of philosophical practice, has published many articles and books about the field, and has given numerous workshops around the world.

-Zoltán Kőváry - PhD, clinical psychologist, assistant professor at Eötvös Loránd University Institute of Psychology, Budapest.
-Logotherapy and existential analyitic consultant and daseinanalytic consultant, litterateur and linguist and philosophy phd-student as well.
-An author of cca 100 publications and several books, my main work is “Introduction to Existential Psychology vol 1-2” published by Routledge/Taylor & Francis, 2024 december
+Zoltán Kováry - PhD, clinical psychologist, assistant professor at Eötvös Loránd University Institute of Psychology, Budapest.
+He is a logotherapy and existential analytic consultant and daseinsanalytic consultant, litterateur, linguist, and philosophy PhD student as well.
+An author of approximately 100 publications and several books, his main work is “Introduction to Existential Psychology vol. 1–2” published by Routledge/Taylor & Francis, December 2024.

 Registration fee